 Plan G is incredibly popular because it covers so many of the gaps in Original Medicare, but it doesn’t eliminate all costs.
 With Plan G, your main out-of-pocket expense will be the annual Part B deductible.
 This is the amount you pay for doctor visits and other outpatient services before Medicare and your Medigap plan start paying their share.
 For many people, this is a predictable and manageable expense.
 Once you’ve met that deductible for the year, Plan G picks up the rest of the approved costs, including things like Part B excess charges, which can be a relief for your budget.

-Myth: “Plan N covers everything except a small copay.”
+Myth: “Plan N only has small copays.”

 Plan N is an attractive option because its monthly premiums are often lower than Plan G’s.
 While it’s true that you’ll have small copayments—up to $20 for some doctor’s office visits and $50 for an ER visit—that isn’t the whole story.
 The most important detail to understand about Plan N is that it does not cover Part B excess charges.
 These are extra fees that some doctors are legally allowed to charge above the Medicare-approved amount.
 While not all doctors bill for them, if you see one who does, you’ll be responsible for paying that difference out of pocket.
 This is a key trade-off for the lower premium.